Bibox Token (BIX) Achieves Market Capitalization of $3.43 Million

-Bibox Token (BIX) traded 3.5% lower against the U.S. dollar during the 1 day period ending at 9:00 AM ET on April 11th.
-One Bibox Token coin can currently be bought for approximately $0.0401 or 0.00000098 BTC on cryptocurrency exchanges.
-In the last seven days, Bibox Token has traded down 6.8% against the U.S. dollar.
-Bibox Token has a market capitalization of $3.43 million and $1.83 million worth of Bibox Token was traded on exchanges in the last 24 hours.
+Bibox Token (BIX) traded 1.8% lower against the U.S. dollar during the twenty-four hour period ending at 7:00 AM ET on April 12th.
+During the last week, Bibox Token has traded 8.3% lower against the U.S. dollar.
+Bibox Token has a market cap of $3.43 million and approximately $1.78 million worth of Bibox Token was traded on exchanges in the last 24 hours.
+One Bibox Token coin can now be bought for approximately $0.0401 or 0.00000100 BTC on major cryptocurrency exchanges.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.